barbaracalderon/curso-de-javascript-do-curso-em-video/README.md

 **B.**
 ---
-## EN-US: About this public repository (curso-de-javascript-do-curso-em-video)
+# EN-US: About this public repository (curso-de-javascript-do-curso-em-video)
+## Under onstruction
 Hello!
 This is a public repository.

 In this repository, you will find my learnings of the "JavaScript" course